LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 ## Abstract

-The VOP Framework consists of VOP definitions, VOP records, VOP instances, and the VOP overview.
+The Voted Operational Process (VOP) Framework consists of VOP definitions, VOP records, VOP instances, and the VOP overview.
 VOP definitions are included in RPIPs and define how a specific operational process takes place.
 VOP records are also included in RPIPs and contain relevant information connected to the outcome of instances of a defined process.
 A VOP instance is a single example of a process taking place according to a VOP definition.
 The VOP overview is a living informational RPIP that summarizes existing VOP definitions for accessibility and transparency.
 This RPIP also mandates the conversion of appropriate existing processes within the Rocket Pool DAOs to fall under the VOP framework.

 ## Motivation

-The creation of an operational process framework will lead to reduced participant cost, increased transparency, and increased extensibility for DAO operational decision-making.
+The creation of an operational process framework will lead to reduced participation cost, increased transparency, and increased extensibility for DAO operational decision-making.

 **Reduced Cost**

 First, the types of processes that exist can be listed, summarized, and presented in such a way that is more approachable to the average participant than reading through multiple full RPIPs.
-Participant attention is a key resource.
+Participant attention is a scarce and valuable resource.
 If all that is needed is a high-level overview of 'how does process x work in Rocket Pool', then attention should not need to be spent digging through low-level details unless required.

 Second, votes and discussions can be labeled explicitly according to the process they are using.
 This makes it easier for participants to quickly slot items into the appropriate mental boxes.
 Essentially, it becomes easier for voters and participants to tailor their level of engagement to the seriousness of the decision at hand.
 For example:
-* An RPIP is important because it now always represents a change to the status quo rather than an operational decision.
+* RPIPs are now more important because they always represent a change to the status quo rather than an operational decision.
 "I should pay attention!"
 * A GMC election doesn't represent a change to how Rocket Pool works, but it's important to set the general direction of grant spending via membership.
 "I might provide some input!"
 * A grants appeal can be more safely left to those with more time/interest in low-level grant decisions.
 "Other parts of my life take priority right now!"